1120 SW Fifth Avenue, Portland, OR 97204

-The cost of the course is only $25 (scholarships are available) and classes meet on Saturday mornings and Thursday evenings in the fall (see the 2016 NTS Schedule).
+Tree Stewards become amazing resources for their communities - they organize, advocate, and link their communities with city resources.
 Once the course is completed, NTS graduates are asked to contribute 40 hours of tree-related volunteer service over the next year.
-It is very easy to fulfill this service requirement by participating in Urban Forestry workshops, serving on the Heritage Tree Committee, teaching kids about trees at a Learning Landscapes event, volunteering with Friends of Trees or any one of our local community partners, tabling at Arbor Day (or walking around in a squirrel suit), organizing a community tree planting, or representing your Neighborhood Tree Team at Neighborhood Association Meetings.
+It is very easy to fulfill this service requirement by participating in Urban Forestry workshops, serving on the Heritage Tree Committee, teaching kids about trees at Learning Landscapes events, volunteering with Friends of Trees or any one of our local community partners, tabling at Arbor Day, organizing a community tree planting, or representing your Neighborhood Tree Team at Neighborhood Association Meetings.

 Neighborhood Tree Steward Homepage